'Westworld' EPs on Dolores' Finale Fate and the Time Jump Into Season 4

 Nolan: Well, unfortunately, Lisa [Joy] wasn’t able to join today and she hasn’t really explained to us how it’s all gonna work.
 Denise and I had some questions, but she was kinda busy (laughs).
 No, I think one of the fun things of the show is it has the ability to jump around in time.
 I think the third season is probably as straightforward as the show would ever get, would be my way of answering it.

-Is there a name for Park 5, which was finally revealed in the finale?
-Because it seems it’s completely devoted to being a military base, so I wasn’t sure.
+Is there a name for Delos Destinations’ Park 5, which was finally revealed in the finale?
+Because it seems it’s completely devoted to being a military training base, so I wasn’t sure.